your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/monk/monk.md

 ### Empty Body

-Beginning at 18th level, you can use your action to spend 4 ki points to become invisible for 1 minute.
+Beginning at 18th level, you can use your action to spend 4 ki points to become [[invisible]] for 1 minute.
 During that time, you also have resistance to all damage but force damage.

-Additionally, you can spend 8 ki points to cast the _Astral Projection_ spell, without needing material components.
+Additionally, you can spend 8 ki points to cast the [[astral_projection|Astral Projection]] spell, without needing material components.
 When you do so, you can't take any other creatures with you.

 ### Perfect Self